 Developing strong relationships with corporate partners allows us to increase awareness of our mission and generate donations to support it.
 These partnerships typically consist of companies serving as sponsors for one of our major annual events, such as the Arts Performance Event or Day 1 Dallas.
 We also work with companies to create and plan their own fundraisers, with Vogel Alcove as the beneficiary.

-To learn how your organization can partner with Vogel Alcove to create meaningful improvements in homeless children’s lives, please contact Greg Brinkley, Director of Corporate Relationships, at 214-368-8868 or email@example.com.
+To learn how your organization can partner with Vogel Alcove to create meaningful improvements in homeless children’s lives, please contact Greg Brinkley, Chief Development Officer, at 214-368-8868 or firstname.lastname@example.org.

 Grants from charitable foundations provide the remainder of Vogel Alcove’s funding.
 These grants may apply to specific programs, such as early childhood or school-age services, or they may be applied to any program.
-To learn more about how charitable foundations help us help homeless children, contact Elton Taylor, Director of Grants & Data Management, at email@example.com or 214-368-8868.
+To learn more about how charitable foundations help us help homeless children, contact Tiesha Henderson, Director of Grants and Foundation Relationships, at firstname.lastname@example.org or 214-368-8868.